Special Experience

 At Choraku-ji, the performance is “Four Seasons of Kyoto”, the lyrics of which reference the temple.

-In just an hour, guests will experience the shamisen as a cultural artifact and as a musical instrument, while at the same time exploring the depth of Japanese sensibilities.
+In just an hour, you will experience the shamisen as a cultural artifact and as a musical instrument, while at the same time exploring the depth of Japanese sensibilities.
 Hakumai believes that the melancholy sounds of the shamisen and the wabi-sabi expressed in ancient lyrics helps us to “listen to the scenery and focus on the sound.”

 Hakumai Yamada